Mutrux Firm Injury Lawyers

 In most of the dog bite cases we’ve dealt with, many times, traumatic events such as a dog bite leave behind emotional distress that, unfortunately, lasts a lifetime.
 You can trust Mutrux Firm Injury Lawyers to help you with your case.
 Our skilled St. Louis dog bite attorneys are here to get you the maximum compensation you deserve.

-When you become the victim of a dog bite attack in St. Louis, you are entitled to a number of economic and non-economic damages, let’s check this out in more detail below.
+When you become the victim of a dog bite attack in St. Louis, you are entitled to a number of economic and non-economic damages in your dog bite lawsuit, let’s check this out in more detail below.

 Economic Damages